Subset Selection for Multiple Linear Regression via Optimization: Introduction

-Depending on the goal of the regression analysis, an objective function is defined to measure the efficiency of the model.
-Given a subset of the explanatory variables and the corresponding coefficients, the objective function is typically defined based on the number of explanatory variables used and the errors that the regression model produces.
-Criteria such as the mean square error ($MSE$), mean absolute error ($MAE$), adjusted $r^2$, Mallow's $C_p$, etc, are in this category.
-On the other hand, there also exist objective functions that additionally take the regression coefficients into account by penalizing large regression coefficients.
-Among many variants in this category, ridge and LASSO regressions are the most popular one proposed by \citet{Hoerl-Kennard:70} and \citet{Tibshirani:1996}, respectively.
-Note that the objective functions in the second category do not explicitly take the number of explanatory variables used into account and require penalty parameters.
-In this paper, we focus on $MAE$ and $MSE$.
+For selecting a subset of explanatory variables, an objective function is defined to measure the efficiency of the model \cite{Miller:1984}; the objective function is typically defined based on balancing the number of explanatory variables used and the fitting error.
+Criteria such as the mean square error ($MSE$), mean absolute error ($MAE$), adjusted $r^2$, Mallow's $C_p$, etc, are in this category for multiple linear regression and there are several works studying the $L_0$-norm-based feature selection in non-regression context \cite{Bradley-etal:98,Rinaldi:10, Western-etal:03}.
+There also exist objective functions balancing the magnitudes of the regression coefficients and the fitting errors; instead of the number of explanatory variables (non-zero coefficients), the regression coefficients are directly penalized.
+Among many variants in this category, ridge \cite{Hoerl-Kennard:70} and least absolute shrinkage and selection operator (LASSO) \cite{Tibshirani:1996} regressions are the most popular models in multiple linear regression and there also exist recent papers studying the $L_1$-norm-based feature selection in a non-regression context \cite{Fung:04, Hwang-etal}.
+There also exist objective functions to select variables based on mutual information gain instead of minimizing fitting error.
+One of the popular criteria in this category is minimum-redundancy-maximum-relevance (mRMR) proposed by \citet{DingPeng:05} and \citet{peng-etal:05}.
+Among various objective functions for selecting a subset, we focus on $MAE$, $MSE$, and mRMR in this paper.

+Given a subset of explanatory variables, if $SSE$ is minimized, an explicit formula is available for obtaining the optimal coefficients.
+On the other hand, when minimizing the sum of absolute errors ($SAE$), there is no explicit formula available.
+For this case, a linear program (LP) \cite{Charnes-etal:55,Wagner:1959} or iterative reweighted least squares algorithm \cite{Schlossmacher:1973} can be used to build the regression model.